Ignacio Romero Osborne: Renewed Carlist engagements

 Romero resumed his public engagements in 1962.
-He entered the executive of newly created Hermandad de Antiguos Combatientes de Tercios de Requetés, a Carlist ex-combatant organization officially affiliated within appropriate delegación of Movimiento Nacional.
+He entered the executive of newly created Hermandad de Antiguos Combatientes de Tercios de Requetés, a Carlist ex-combatant organization officially affiliated with the appropriate delegación of the Movimiento Nacional.
 The same year he was promoted to full colonel; it is not clear whether both events were related.
 During the following years Romero started to assume ceremonial roles within mainstream Carlism; in 1964 he accompanied princess Irene to Valle de los Caídos and in 1965 he organized and led a large and highly publicized pilgrimage to Santiago de Compostela.
-Once the hitherto president of Hermandad, José Luis Zamanillo, was first outmaneuvered and then expulsed, in 1965 Romero became the new president of the organisation.
+Once the hitherto president of Hermandad, José Luis Zamanillo, was first outmaneuvered and then expelled, in 1965 Romero became the new president of the organisation.

-As president of Hermandad Romero enjoyed little decision-making capacity within Carlism, though he was viewed as a prestigious personality in the movement’s top strata.
+As president of Hermandad Romero enjoyed little decision-making capacity within Carlism, though he was viewed as a prestigious personality in the movement's top strata.
 As such, he was bombarded with alarmist notes from the rank-and-file and local structures; they complained about alleged left-wing turn and betrayal of orthodox Carlist principles.
 However, he took no action; instead he sided with Prince Carlos Hugo, the chief promoter of the new course.
 Banking on his status of mutilated combatant and president of ex-combatant organization, in 1967 Romero addressed Franco requesting Spanish citizenship for the Borbón-Parmas; in 1968 Hermandad issued another letter which denounced expected elevation of Don Juan Carlos to future royal status as betrayal to “the spirit of July 18” and pledged never to recognize it.